Hidden Information in Video Games

 Don't attain the final Krazoa Spirit in the Walled City shrine until you've concluded all business elsewhere.

-Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now that you're armed with information they won't tell you.
-Feel free to vote for your favorite title, and here's hoping to more transparency in future video game mechanics!
+Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now you're armed with the information they won't tell you.
+With several more misleading titles, we'll undoubtedly return to tackle more baffling communication errors, but for now, vote for your favorite title, and I'll see you at our next gaming countdown!